Frequently Asked Questions

 - After you have died, what do you want to happen? – what sort of funeral do you want?
 Do you want your organs to be donated to help others to live?
 Do you want to donate your body to science?
 Have you made a will, is it up to date and where is it?Joining the Dying Matters Coalition will see your organisation, whatever its size, play a key role in raising awareness with communities.

-Why should we join the Dying Matters Coalition?
+Why join the Dying Matters Coalition?

 Members are encouraged to promote the Coalition’s messages in their organisation’s work with the public, and as appropriate through profile-raising events, local media activity and poster and leaflet distribution.